-Activity When Evaluation Monthly case conferencing with Monthly from Confirm the understanding of any Senior Animal Management Officer 2017 legislative changes including and Coordinator. amendments to the Council Order with staff at each session.
+Activity When Evaluation Weekly meeting with the Senior Team Leader Civic Compliance.
+Weekly from 2021 Confirm the understanding of any legislative changes including amendments to the Council Order with staff at each session.

 2. REGISTRATION AND IDENTIFICATION

 The Domestic Animals Act 1994, 68A (2) (c) (v) provides that Council must: "... outline programs, services and strategies to encourage the registration and identification of dogs and cats..."